Programming and procedural support to the Senate and the legislative process.

-- Secretariat support to the Appropriations, Staffing and Security; Selection of Bills; and
+Secretariat support for the Appropriations, Staffing and Security; Publications; Selection of Bills; and Senators’ Interests committees.

-Notice Paper and Journals of the Senate are accurately published and meet required timeframes.
+Order of Business, Notice Paper and Journals of the Senate are accurate and published within required timeframes.

-Tabled documents are accurately processed and stored, and available online wherever possible.
+Tabled documents are processed and stored, and available online wherever possible.

 Inquiries assistance is effective and supported by online information services.